uvraj/Prismatica/README.md

 ## Implementation details

 Prismatica's multithreaded execution sequence starts with the initialization, followed by the dispatch of ```n``` threads responsible for rendering the image.
 Afterwards, the threads are joined to ensure synchronization.
+In order to provide visual output to the user, the resulting image is saved as a portable network graphic.

 <p align="center">
   <img src="https://github.com/uvraj/Prismatica/blob/main/resources/Prismatica_Overview.svg?raw=true" width = "500px"/>